Eucalyptus wandoo: Description

-Saplings, young trees and coppice regrowth have rough and fibrous yellow brown bark on the stems that become smoother as trees mature.
+Saplings, young trees and coppice regrowth have rough and fibrous yellow-brown bark on the stems that become smoother as trees mature.
 The stems of saplings can be circular or square shaped in cross section and have a powdery coating (glaucous).
-Older trees has smooth powdery or non-powdery white bark, often with patches of white, grey or light brown giving the trunk and mottled appearance.
-Old layers of darker coloured bark are scattered and loosely held and are shed in flakes and it is not uncommon for a few flakes to persist on the trunk for a long time.
+Older trees have smooth powdery or non-powdery white bark, often with patches of white, grey or light brown giving the trunk a mottled appearance.
+Old layers of darker coloured bark are scattered and loosely held and are shed in flakes; it is not uncommon for a few flakes to persist on the trunk for a long time.
 The bark is shed in irregular slabs.
-Branchlets do not have a powdery coating as the bark of older trees can, and the soft central cylinder of tissue within, the pith contains many glands.
+Branchlets do not have a powdery coating as the bark of older trees can.
+The soft central cylinder of tissue within, the pith, contains many glands.

 Young plants and coppice regrowth have blue-green leaves that are arranged oppositely (borne at the same level but on directly opposite sides of their common axis) for two to four nodes where the leaves arise then arranged alternately (found singly at different levels along the stem).
 The leaves can be egg-shaped, broadly lance-shaped or D-shaped.
 The leaves can have a length of 45-150 mm and a width of 25-75 mm.
 Adult leaves are the same shade of greyish-green or greyish-blue on both sides but can sometimes be a glossy green.
 The adult leaves are lance-shaped or have a curved lance shape.
 Adult leaves are 75-125 mm in length and 10-28 mm wide on a petiole 10-20 mm long.
-The side veins in the leaves are at angle greater than 45° to the midrib and there is moderate to dense reticulation and the leaf oil glands are found at the intersections of the veinlets.
+The side veins in the leaves are at an angle greater than 45° to the midrib and there is moderate to dense reticulation; the leaf oil glands are found at the intersections of the veinlets.

 The inflorescences are arranged in leaf axils in groups of nine to seventeen on an unbranched peduncle 8-20 mm long, the individual buds on pedicels 3-5 mm long.
 Mature buds are spindle-shaped but curved and with a scar present, the buds are 8-14 mm in length and 2-4 mm wide with a conical operculum up to twice as long as the floral cup.
-There are some erect outer stamens, the majority of stamen are bent sharply downward to some degree.
+There are some erect outer stamens; the majority of stamen are bent sharply downward to some degree.
 The oblong anthers are attached dorsally to the filament and burst open spontaneously via longitudinal slits.
 It has a straight and long style and a blunt to rounded stigma leading to the ovary that has three to four cavities containing four vertically arranged rows of ovules.

-Flowering occurs between March to June for wandoo found to the north of the Avon Valley, these are known as the winter wandoo.
-The spring wandoo found to the south of Wandering flower in spring and early summer or from September to January while the summer wandoo, also found to the south of Wandering, flower from January to February.
+Flowering occurs between March and June for wandoo found to the north of the Avon Valley; these are known as the winter wandoo.
+The spring wandoo found to the south of Wandering flowers in spring and early summer or from September to January, while the summer wandoo, also found to the south of Wandering, flowers from January to February.